Visa policy of India: 2015

 The manual processing of the visa on arrival was discontinued in January 2015.
 Until 26 January 2015, citizens of the following countries holding ordinary passports were granted visa on arrival without obtaining an ETA (unless they were of Pakistani origin), for a single stay up to 30 days in India when traveling as a tourist or for visiting family or friends:

 In February 2015, the Ministry of Tourism proposed extending the facility to citizens of China, United Kingdom, Spain, France, Italy and Malaysia.
 Subsequently, the Minister of Finance announced that the facility would be extended, in stages, to citizens of 150 countries.
 In March 2015 it was announced that 53 nations were shortlisted for the second round of expansion of the system based on the number of tourist arrivals in the previous years.

 After the Government was criticised for naming the new policy "Visa on arrival" it decided to rename it to "e-Tourist Visa (eTV)" in April 2015.

 The e-Tourist Visa facility was extended to 31 new countries on 1 May 2015.

-In May 2015, Indian Foreign Ministry announced that Chinese citizens will be able to apply for e-Tourist Visa facility in order to coordinate Prime Minister Narendra Modi visiting China between 14 and 16 May.
+In May 2015, Indian Foreign Ministry announced that Chinese citizens would be able to apply for e-Tourist Visa facility in order to coordinate Prime Minister Narendra Modi visiting China between 14 and 16 May.
 Disputes about the Sino-Indian border and national security would be postponed.

-On 29 July 2015 Indian Ministry of Home Affairs announced the extension of e-Tourist Visa facility to China, Hong Kong and Macau with effect from 30 July 2015.
+On 29 July 2015, the Indian Ministry of Home Affairs announced the extension of e-Tourist Visa facility to China, Hong Kong and Macau with effect from 30 July 2015.

 The list of eligible nationalities was extended with 36 new countries on 15 August 2015.
 On the same day the list of eTV airports was expanded with 7 new airports.
 The extension to 150 nationalities was scheduled to be finished by 31 March 2016.

 In September 2015 it was announced that the list would be expanded by another 37 countries.